Skip to content

 Frequently Asked Questions

-What would Scream 7 need to gross to realistically win 2026’s box office race?
+How much would Scream 7 need to gross to realistically win 2026’s box office?

-Has a horror film ever been the year’s highest-grossing movie?
+Has a horror film ever been the year’s top-grossing movie?

 Learn More